 Off-Set Gear Reduction OSGR

-These starter motor types work under high speed at low current.
-They are lighter and more compact which makes them easy to assemble.
-Off-set gear reduction starters are common among the four-wheel-drive vehicle as they increase cranking torque.
+These starter motor types work at high speeds at low currents.
+They are lighter and more compact, which makes them easy to assemble.
+Off-set gear reduction starters are common among four-wheel-drive vehicles as they increase cranking torque.

 Inertial Starter

-Inertial starters are the electric types that achieve the feature of all types of starter motors.
-It works perfectly fine during the cranking and even ensures the motor part safety.
+Inertial starters are the electric types that achieve the features of all types of starter motors.
+It works perfectly fine during cranking and even ensures the motor part’s safety.
 It starts the engine strong and very fast, making it the best option for cracking speed.
-The amount of weight associated with the torque capacity of the starter is extremely minimized.
+The amount of weight associated with the torque capacity of the starter is extremely minimal.
+Learn about the symptoms of a bad starter here!

 Working Principle

 The working of a starter is quite easy and interesting, but most drivers really don’t know the secret behind motor cranking.
-When the ignition key or bottom is press, the transmission should be in park or neutral state.
-The battery voltage goes to through the starter control circuit to activates the solenoid.
+When the ignition key or bottom is pressed, the transmission should be in the park or neutral state.
+The battery voltage goes through the starter control circuit to activate the solenoid.

-The starter motor is powered by the solenoid, which helps to push the starter gear forward to mesh with the engine flywheel.
-This flywheel is mounted on the engine crankshaft, so as the starter motor spins it turns the flywheel so as the crankshaft.
-As soon as the engine start, the system disengages from the flywheel.
+The starter motor is powered by the solenoid, which helps push the starter gear forward to mesh with the engine flywheel.
+This flywheel is mounted on the engine crankshaft, so as the starter motor spins, it turns the flywheel as well as the crankshaft.
+As soon as the engine starts, the system disengages from the flywheel.

-Note in an automatic transmission, starter motors can only be operated when the vehicle is in park or neutral position.
-And in manual transmission, the clutch pedal must be depressed.
+Note that in an automatic transmission, starter motors can only be operated when the vehicle is in a park or neutral position.
+In manual transmission, the clutch pedal must be depressed.